This page is for the 2nd Batgirl, Barbara Gordon.

 Batgirl makes some appearences in Teen Titans Go!, voice by Tara Strong.

-Supergirl is one of the main characters in DC Super Hero Girls, which will be adapted to animation, toys and graphic novels.
+Supergirl is one of the main characters in DC Super Hero Girls.
 She is voiced by Mae Whitman.

 Batman: Bad Blood